close

 Words: 664|Page: 1|4 min read

-Popular discontent with the economic process known as globalization is on the rise not only in developing countries, for which globalization has had adverse consequences, but also in the West, as shown by the large street demonstrations that take place whenever the World Trade Organization (WTO), the World Bank, or the International Monetary Fund (IMF) hold a major meeting.
+Popular discontent with the economic process known as globalization is on the rise not only in developing countries, for which globalization has had adverse consequences, but also in the West.
+This is evident from the large street demonstrations that occur whenever the World Trade Organization (WTO), the World Bank, or the International Monetary Fund (IMF) hold major meetings.
 These demonstrations can no longer be shrugged off as the work of a small, discontented minority.
 In Globalization and Its Discontents, the critics of globalization and the role of Western financial and trade institutions in promoting it receive some heavyweight support from an insider who knows what he is talking about.
 This book is a sustained and often devastating critique of the role of the IMF in globalization and is only slightly less critical of the economic policies and assumptions of the U.S. government.

 The IMF was created in 1944 with the task of ensuring global economic stability.
 Stiglitz believes that it has failed in its mission.
 Not only have economic crises become more frequent over the last twenty-five years, but in many cases, the policies promoted by the IMF have actually made the situation worse, especially for the poor.
-Nor has the IMF been successful in the task it adopted in the 1990’s, to supervise the transition to a market economy in former communist countries.
+The IMF's approach has often exacerbated economic disparities rather than alleviating them.
+Nor has the IMF been successful in the task it adopted in the 1990s, to supervise the transition to a market economy in former communist countries.
 The basic criticism that Stiglitz makes is that the IMF is attached to a rigid ideological agenda that is not always appropriate for the situation.
 He calls this the “Washington Consensus.”
-This consensus, which emerged in the Reagan era of the 1980’s, values the free market above everything else.
-It emphasizes fiscal austerity, privatization, and market liberalization.
+This consensus, which emerged in the Reagan era of the 1980s, values the free market above everything else.
+It emphasizes fiscal austerity, privatization, and market liberalization (Stiglitz, 2002).

 Get a custom paper now from our expert writers.